worker-tools/html-rewriter/README.md

 Which version of HTML Rewriter to pick depends on which bundler you are using:

 For **Webpack 4**, it's best to use the non-ESM base64 version via its full path: `@worker-tools/html-rewriter/script/base64`.

 **Webpack 5** treats the regular version correctly by default, which can be imported as `@worker-tools/html-rewriter`.

 For **esbuild** it's best to use the base64-version via `@worker-tools/html-rewriter/base64`.

-There might be a plugin that treats the WASM-version correctly.
+You can explore the full contents of the npm package [here](https://unpkg.com/browse/@worker-tools/html-rewriter/).

 ## Usage